 Analyzing grammar is a necessary part of proofreading and editing a text for professional or academic reasons.
 It is important because it makes it easy for readers to quickly grasp the message of the writer.
-However, to analyze grammar, several factors must be well understood before one can make a correct analysis.
+However, to analyze grammar, several factors must be well understood before one can make a correct analysis (learn about the father of English grammar).

 First and foremost, it is important to understand all the parts of speech, and how they ought to be used in a sentence.
 They include: